rob-blackbourn/jetblack-messagebus/documents/articles/authorization.md

 ## Client Authorizer

-It is not enough to configure authorization, there must also be a client to provide entitlements for a given feed and topic.
-For example it is common in a financial feed to have one cost to see the basics of a stock (bid, ask, etc), but an additional cost to see the market depth (all the bids and asks from each of the brokers)
+When `isAuthorized` is set to `true` the distributor will find connected clients that have the `Authorized` role, and request authorization.
+These clients can respond with the set of entitlements for the host/user and feed/topic.
+After authorization has been received the distributor will use the entitlements to filter the data to include only information for which a client is entitled.

-To achieve this we make a client which adds a handler to the `OnAuthorizationRequest` event.
+To write an authorizer we make a client which adds a handler to the `OnAuthorizationRequest` event.
 When it receives an authorization request it can then use the `Authorize` method to instruct the distributor on the entitlements.
 This is shown in the following code.